senergyworld/dtm-cheat-sheet/README.md

 Use `xyz2grd` to convert a standard 3-column gridded XYZ to GeoTIFF

-`xyz2grd -R0/1162/0/1246 -I2 -Goutput.tif=gd:GTiff input.xyz`
+`xyz2grd -R399073.9/409593.9/5694455.6/5702819.6 -I2 -Goutput.tif=gd:GTiff input.xyz`

 - where `-R` are the output grid dimensions from `gmtinfo`

 - where `-I` is cell size of the XYZ file

-- where `-G` is output file name of the GeoTiff
+- where `-G` is output file name of the GeoTiff.
+Use the suffix `=gd:GTiff` to force the output to a GeoTiff.
+Default output file format is netCDF.

 Note |  for sub metre resolution, eg. `-I0.1` for 10cm cell size

 #### Invert Z column from positive to negative values

+If your input XYZ has the Z value in positive depths as opposed to negative elevation you can invert using `grdmath`

 `grdmath input.tif=gd:GTiff -1 MUL = output.tif=gd:GTiff`